SOLD OUT! Please email firstname.lastname@example.org to be added to the waiting list.

 Workshop for 8 participants

-Cancellation Policy: No refunds will be given for cancellations for this workshop.
-If the workshop is canceled due to insufficient enrollment, the entire class will be fully refunded.
+Cancellation Policy: Withdrawal from the workshop 30 days before the session’s start date will result in a full refund minus a $100 processing fee.
+No refunds will be given for cancellations made fewer than 30 days before the workshop start date.
+If the workshop is canceled due to insufficient enrollment, the entire tuition will be fully refunded.
 The George Eastman Museum is not responsible for airline ticket cancellation costs or fees.

-Location and Scheduling: Session begins at 9 a.m. and ends at 1 p.m.
+Location and Scheduling: Daily sessions begin at 9 a.m. and end at 5 p.m.
 The workshop is held at the George Eastman Museum, 900 East Avenue, Rochester, NY.
-Directions can be found here.
+Directions can be found here here.

-During the workshop, the museum may take and use images, still or video, for educational and promotional purposes.
+The museum may take images, still or video, during the workshop and use them for educational and promotional purposes.